davidchatting/Approximate/README.md

 }
 ```

 This example uses a Proximate Device Handler.
-The `onProximateDevice()` callback function receives both a pointer to a `Device` and a `DeviceEvent` for each new observation - in this example the events `ARRIVE` and `DEPART` cause the device's [MAC address](https://en.wikipedia.org/wiki/MAC_address) to be printed out and the state indicated via the LED.
+The `onProximateDevice()` callback function receives both a pointer to a `Device` and a `DeviceEvent` for each new observation - in this example the events `ARRIVE` and `DEPART` cause the device's [MAC address](https://en.wikipedia.org/wiki/MAC_address) to be printed out and the state to be indicated via the LED.
 MAC addresses are the primary way in which the Approximate library identifies network devices.

 There are four event types that a `DeviceHandler` will encounter: